AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 Let's create an Ingress rule on each cluster to point to the `frontend` service.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click `lab1-cluster`
+2. In the upper left next to the Rancher logo, click the burget menu, then click `lab1-cluster` Under `Cluster Explorer`
-3. Click the yellow `Cluster Explorer` button on the upper right.
-4. On the left menu under `Service Discovery` click `Ingresses`.
+3. On the left menu under `Service Discovery` click `Ingresses`.
-5. In the upper right, click the blue `Create` button.
+4. In the upper right, click the blue `Create` button.
-6. Fill in the fields.
+5. Fill in the fields.
     * Namespace: `fleet-mc-helm-example`
     * Name: `guestbook`
     * Request Host: `guestbook.LABSERVERNAME`
     * Path: Leave as prefix.
 Enter the value: `/`
     * Target Service: Select `frontend` from the dropdown
     * Port: Select `80` from the dropdown
-7. Click the blue `Create` button in the bottom right.
+6. Click the blue `Create` button in the bottom right.
-8. In the upper right, switch to the `lab-cluster2` from the dropdown.
+7. In the upper left, switch to the `lab-cluster2` from the burger menu.
-9. Perform the same steps 4-7 on `lab-cluster2` and you did for `lab-cluster1`.
+8. Perform the same steps 4-7 on `lab-cluster2` and you did for `lab-cluster1`.
 Use all of the same values.

 Now that we have created the Ingress routes defined, we can visit the cluster at the address we defined.